The Offshore Pirate: Critical analysis

 Fitzgerald's early short fiction, as represented in Flappers and Philosophers (1920), frequently offers "authorial self-conscious" declarations.
 Literary critic John Kuehl cites the following "pseudo-philosophical passage" from "The Offshore Pirate" as an example:

 Most of us are content to exist and breed and fight for the right to do both, and the dominant idea, the foredoomed attempt to control one's destiny, is reserved for the fortunate and unfortunate few."

-As Fitzgerald was still in his youth (23-years-of-age), Kuehl suggests that such sententious pronouncements would be less intrusive if issued by the storys' protagonists.
+As Fitzgerald was still in his youth (23 years of age), Kuehl suggests that such sententious pronouncements would be less intrusive if issued by the story's protagonists.

 Kuehl adds that Fitzgerald "betrayed bad taste" in rating "The Offshore Pirate" superior to his "A Diamond as Big as the Ritz," the latter termed "a classic novelette" by biographer Matthew J. Bruccoli.

 In his annotated table of contents from Tales of the Jazz Age (1922), Fitzgerald demurred when a "well-known critic" hailed "A Diamond as Big as the Ritz," writing: "Personally, I prefer ‘The Offshore Pirate.'"

 Adaptations

 The story was adapted to film as The Off-Shore Pirate in 1921, which starred Viola Dana as Ardita.

-In 2010 an operatic version by Joel Weiss premiered at Christopher Street Opera in New York City.
+In 2010, an operatic version by Joel Weiss premiered at Christopher Street Opera in New York City.